authmane512/tetris/README.md

 - Installation with a Makefile
 - Very fluid and reactive
 - Show score at the end of game
-- Only about 20 KB after complication
+- Only about 20 KB after compilation